hdShang/arxiv-daily/docs/cs-RO/2025-05-27/papers/250521495v1-clamp-crowdsourcing-a-large-scale-in-the-wild-haptic-dataset-with-an.md

 ---
 layout: default
-title: CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception
+title: "CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception"
 ---

 # CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception